Greaver77/valkyrie/Trouble-Shooting.md

 ### While running the robot, logic power turned off

-### While running the robot, 1 or both computers crashed and logic power turned off
+### While running the robot, one or both computers crashed and logic power turned off

 ### Clicking UI buttons results in a bunch of "Request Timed Out" error messages in the UI log window